Skip to content

 Answer: A charter sealed by King John of England at Runnymede on June 15, 1215.
 It established the principle that the king was not above the law and required baronial consent for taxation.

-Why it stumps people: Ask “what did it actually say?” and answers get vague fast.
-The Magna Carta didn’t create democracy or guarantee individual rights in any modern sense.
-It was a negotiation between a struggling king and angry barons.
-Its legacy grew far beyond its original scope.
+Naming it is easy.
+Saying what it held is where answers go vague.
+The Magna Carta didn’t invent democracy or hand out personal rights in any modern sense.
+It was a deal struck between a struggling king and angry barons.
+The legacy grew far past anything in the first text.

 19. Who wrote the 95 Theses?
 (Medium)